 So I am asking you today to take some steps to let yourself off the leash.

-5. Pick at least one person to admit this true desire to and admit it to them.
-Come out of the closet about it.
-6. Ask yourself, how am I holding myself back from this thing that I want right now?
-How am I trying to get that thing in round about ways?
-7. Ask yourself what steps you could take right now to go straight for what you want instead?
+- Ask yourself what steps you could take right now to go straight for what you want instead?
 What would you do differently?
 How could you simplify your quest for what you actually want?
-8. Take those steps.

 If we want something desperately, it is because we have so much resistance to the idea of not getting it.
 We feel powerless to get it.
 So we need to release this resistance.
 Hardly anything in this universe is more powerful than the vibration of a clear desire, with no resistance to what is unwanted on the other side of it.
 If we admit to our actual desires, the universe is ten times more likely to provide us with opportunities that actually facilitate our desires.
 Opportunities where our actual desire is the main dish, not the side dish.
 Once we free ourselves to admit to what we want and go for it, we also give others the permission to do the same.
 The result will be a much happier society.
 We will heal our deep, unresolved wounds much quicker.
 Expansion will happen much quicker and we will all be living from a place of authenticity instead of pretense.